pagkly/Zed/Investopedia3/Quarter-To-Date (QTD).md

 ## Understanding Quarter-To-Date (QTD)

-In financial parlance, a quarter refers to a three-month period during a [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp).
+In financial parlance, a quarter refers to a three-month period during a [[fiscal year]](https://www.investopedia.com/terms/f/fiscalyear.asp).
 Because there are 12 months in a year, there are four quarters: first quarter (Q1), second quarter (Q2), third quarter (Q3), and fourth quarter (Q4).

 To determine how a company is performing during a given quarter, management may want to pull up data from the beginning of the quarter for a certain area to gauge how it has performed thus far.

-For example, a company may have a target [revenue](https://www.investopedia.com/terms/r/revenue.asp) of $5 million for the quarter.
+For example, a company may have a target [[revenue]](https://www.investopedia.com/terms/r/revenue.asp) of $5 million for the quarter.
 The end of the quarter is still one month away and management would like to see the quarter-to-date revenue to determine if they are on track to meet the $5 million target.

 Depending on the result, the QTD information helps management make a decision to either stay on course, as the company is on track, or to adjust course because they are going to miss their target number.